jcald/svelte-template/README.md

 You don't even need to install nodejs to get this baby going if you have docker.

-First, make a directory for everything to live in then go there with a terminal.
+Run this to make a directory for your project and get everything it needs.

-Next, run this:

 `docker run --rm -it -v "%CD%":/app node /bin/bash -c "cd /app && npx degit ScienceVikings/svelte-template my-svelte-project && cd my-svelte-project && npm install"`